Frequently Asked Questions

-To be part of the 2017 MIHIC, you must complete a Phase 1 team application.
-These are available on our Health Leadership Academy website from Monday January 30 at 5:00 PM through to Monday February 20 at 11:59 PM.
+To be part of the 2018 MIHIC, you must complete a Phase 1 team application.
+These will be available on our Health Leadership Academy website by Winter 2018.
 Note that the applications require a detailed description of your team and project.
 The top ranked applications will proceed to Phase 2.

 Is there a fee to be part of this competition?

 There is no fee required to be part of the 2018 MIHIC.